 Another approach to understanding embodied cognition comes from a narrower characterization of the embodiment thesis.
 The following narrower view of embodiment avoids any compromises to external sources other than the body and allows differentiating between embodied cognition, extended cognition, and situated cognition.
-Thus, the embodiment thesis can be specified as follows: Many features of cognition are embodied in that they are deeply dependent upon characteristics of the physical body of an agent, such that the agent's beyond-the-brain body plays a significant causal role, or a physically constitutive role, in that agent's cognitive processing.6 This thesis points out the core idea that an agent's body plays a significant role in shaping different features of cognition depend on the kind of body an agent has.
+Thus, the embodiment thesis can be specified as follows: Many features of cognition are embodied in that they are deeply dependent upon characteristics of the physical body of an agent, such that the agent's beyond-the-brain body plays a significant causal role, or a physically constitutive role, in that agent's cognitive processing (RA Wilson and L Foglia, Embodied Cognition in the Stanford Encyclopaedia of Philosophy.).
+This thesis points out the core idea that an agent's body plays a significant role in shaping different features of cognition, such as perception, attention, memory, reasoning - among others.
+Likewise, these features of cognition depend on the kind of body an agent has.
 In 2002, a collection of positive characterizations summarizing what the embodiment thesis entails for cognition were offered.
-Margaret Wilson argues that the general outlook of embodied cognition "displays an interesting co-variation of multiple observations and houses a number of different claims: (1)
+Margaret Wilson argues that the general outlook of embodied cognition "displays an interesting co-variation of multiple observations and houses a number of different claims: